 - Representation of official unsecured creditors’ committee and liquidating trustee in the $80 million chapter 11 proceeding of US Mortgage Corporation in the United States Bankruptcy Court for the District of New Jersey.

-- Representation of a bank in connection with commercial foreclosures pending in the Superior Court of New Jersey involving ten separate properties and a related lawsuit on notes and guarantees, and in connection with deficiency claims, disposition of REO properties obtained through foreclosure proceedings, farmland assessments and a related landlord-tenancy action.
+- Representation of a bank in the Superior Court of New Jersey in connection with commercial foreclosures involving ten separate properties and a related lawsuit on notes and guarantees, and in connection with deficiency claims, disposition of REO properties obtained through foreclosure proceedings, farmland assessments and a related landlord-tenancy action.

 - Representation of a bank involving a loan workout and commercial collection matter involving a chapter 11 bankruptcy in the United States Bankruptcy Court for the District of New Jersey, and related Superior Court of New Jersey lawsuits on a note and guarantees, commercial foreclosure action, and implementation of a fraudulent conveyance action to avoid post-judgment transfers and appointment of a receiver.